Fbehr-data/Radiant-Earth-Spot-Crop/README.md

 * Goal 2: **reduce the cost (money & time) for agricultural census**.

 Many areas have the same crop types.
 Therefore, wine regions and wheat fields can be excluded from mapping.
-A reduction of cost will be around 270.000 $ and our model needs only a few hours instead of multiple days.
+A reduction of cost will be around $270,000 and our model needs only a few hours instead of multiple days.

 * Goal 3: **census for each month**.

 Based on our model a monthly census is not achievable, because the performance (accuracy) drops a lot.
-Our model needs the entire growing season for the prediction.
+Our model needs the data of the entire growing season for the prediction.